 - Memory foam mattresses contour to your body.
 They often result in less tossing and turning.
 If your partner falls asleep on their side, snore-free, there’s a good chance they’ll stay there until morning.
 You’ll also fall into a deeper sleep yourself and may be less sensitive to the occasional sawing of a log.

 - Memory foam pillows better support the neck.
 When someone with a snoring issue has their neck in alignment with their back, there is a smaller chance their throat will end up constricted.
 You guessed it, that probably means less snoring.
-It may be wise to invest in bedding like the Layla copper pillow which can be adjusted by removing filling to your specific liking.
+It may be wise to invest in bedding like the Layla Memory Foam Pillow or Layla Copper pillow which can be adjusted by removing filling to your specific liking.
 Now you can create the perfect height based on your partner’s frame.

 - Weighted blankets are changing the sleep game.
 Indiana University says people with mild snoring may benefit from a weighted blanket.
 These comforting covers relax your body and help correct your breathing.
 If your partner just can’t kick their snoring, maybe this should be their next birthday present.